skx/github-action-tester/README.md

 ## Enabling

-There are two steps to enable this action:
+As per the previous section there are two steps required to use this action:

-* Create the file `.github/main.workflow` in your repository, to enable the action.
+* Create the file `.github/main.workflow` in your repository.
+  * This is where you enable the action, and specify when it will run.
-* Create the shell-script `.github/run-tests.sh` in your repository, to run the tests.
+* Create the shell-script `.github/run-tests.sh` in your repository, to run your actual tests.
   * The exit-code of this script will determine the result.

-## Configuration
+## Sample Configuration

 The following sample `.github/main.workflow` file will run tests when commits are pushed __and__ when pull-requests are submitted/updated: